simrail/EDR/README.md

 ## Localization

-Translations are happening via Transifex (link coming soon).
+Translations are happening via [Transifex](https://www.transifex.com/simrail-community/edr).
 If you wish to participate, we ask that you first contact [@Tallyrald](https://github.com/Tallyrald) via email or on the [Simrail forums](https://forum.simrail.eu/profile/782-crypter-emerald/).

 ## Thank you